West Buckland School A GSG School

 Exit

 Post A levels, 80 to 90 per cent head to university, 60 per cent Russell Group.
 A few to US universities on sports scholarships.
 Cardiff, Bristol, Manchester, Bath, Loughborough and Reading current favourites.
 Degree apprenticeships on the rise.
-Usually a few medics and the occasional Oxbridge place.
+One to Oxbridge in 2024 and one medic.

 Latest results